-In addition, all families must submit written documentation of two blood-lead screenings.
+In addition, all families must submit written documentation of blood-lead screenings consistent with state requirements.
 All information is confidential and will not be released to outside sources without written approval from parents.

 Allergies

 After all children have enrolled, but prior the first day of school, all physicians' medical reports and health history forms will be reviewed.